-The next Kanban for ITIL & IT Service Management starts, 2nd May, in Leeds.
+The next Kanban for ITIL & IT Service Management starts, 4th July, in Birmingham.
 We only have 14 spots remaining so act fast.

 “We’re IT Operations, Agile doesn’t work for us!” – On this concise course you’ll learn the mechanics of Kanban and how to successfully release the benefits within IT operations teams.
 The techniques taught enrich the ITIL Framework and any other Service Management processes you already have in place.
 It is perfect for Service Process Owners and Managers and teams tasked with delivering Service Design, Transition, Operations and CSI activities.
 It will help those experiencing demand outstripping supply, issues managing all levels of stakeholder and finding a home for “orphaned” work or processes.
 If you want to reduce team stress and improve work satisfaction in high volume, high pressure environments this course will enable you to provide sensible prioritisation & demand management, devices that compel collaborative cross team working and encourage an understanding and clarity of purpose.

 Everyone involved in IT Ops should learn these powerful techniques and behaviours.
 On this one day workshop you’ll learn the best techniques and practices, taken from a broad range of Agile methodologies, needed to create a productive, yet safe working environment.

 This session is packed full of tricks and tips discovered from years of experience helping teams to deliver high levels of customer service.